 Enjoy a zany show with Kermit, Miss Piggy, Fozzie Bear and the other Muppets in this 3D (and live action) attraction.
 You will take a tour of the Muppets lab where they feature their latest movie-making invention before things start going haywire.

-This attraction is perfect for all ages and FastPass+ is available.
 Wait times range from approximately 20 minutes to more than 45 minutes on a typical summer day.

 Great a personal pizza, antipasto or sub at this quick-service dining restaurant.
 Open for lunch and dinner, some dining plans are accepted and mobile orders at possible at PizzeRizzo.